BrunoSauvalle/AST/README.md

 # AST Model - Unsupervised Multi-object Segmentation Using Attention and Soft-argmax

-Official implementation of the model AST described in the version 1 of the paper " Unsupervised Multi-object Segmentation Using Attention and Soft-argmax"
+Official implementation of the model AST described in the paper " Unsupervised Multi-object Segmentation Using Attention and Soft-argmax"

-Update for version 2 of the paper to be released soon.

 ![](./images/sample_southampton.png)
 ![](./images/sample_trekell.png)